UBC-MOAD/docs/contributing.rst

   building [mo]: targets for 0 po files that are out of date building [html]: targets for 4 source files that are out of date updating environment: 4 added, 0 changed, 0 removed reading sources...
-[100%] xios-2 looking for now-outdated files... none found pickling environment... done checking consistency... done preparing documents... done
+[100%] xios-2looking for now-outdated files... none found pickling environment... done checking consistency... done preparing documents... done